evaera/moonwave/website/docs/Configuration.md

 And everything ahead of this comment will also be hidden.
 ```

-You can also combine both HTML tags to hide things in the middle of your content.
+You can also combine both HTML tags to hide things in the middle of your README.

 ```html
 The beginning of my content will be visible.